suarez-va/TIDES/README.md

   - 7: Debug2
   - 8: Debug3
   - 9: Debug4
+- Most of the printing happens at the default "Note" level

 Ne_step
   - Only for RT_Ehrenfest objects.
 This determines the frequency in which nuclei positions/velocities are updated versus electronic steps.